sebastianbergt/shrimp/README.md

 # shrimp

-Shrimp is a helper class allowing for arena allocation.
+shrimp is a tiny library allowing for simple arena allocation.
 Currently it is not threadsafe!

-Usage is pretty simple:
+# Usage
 `
 #include <arena/arena.h>
 #include <array>